On MDS Property of g-Circulant Matrices: Introduction

 \section{Introduction}

 Symmetric key primitives like block ciphers, stream ciphers, and hash functions rely on various components that provide confusion and diffusion.
 These two components are important for the overall security and efficiency of the cryptographic scheme.
-The goal of the confusion layer is to hide the relationship between the key and the ciphertext while the diffusion layer conceals the relationship between the ciphertext and the plaintext.
-Typically, the diffusion layer of a cipher is achieved through the use of a diffusion matrix and the strength of this layer is usually assessed by its branch number.
-As a result, constructing diffusion layers with higher branch numbers and low-cost implementations is a challenge in the field of cipher design.
+The goal of the confusion layer is to obscure the relationship between the plaintext and the ciphertext, while the diffusion layer spreads the influence of each input symbol in such a way that every output symbol depends on many input symbols.
+Typically, the diffusion layer of a cipher is implemented using a diffusion matrix, and its strength is evaluated by how effectively it spreads the influence of each input symbol across the output.
+As a result, constructing diffusion layers that achieve strong diffusion while allowing low-cost implementations remains a key challenge in cipher design.
 Many block ciphers like AES \cite{DR}, LED \cite{GPPR}, SHARK \cite{RDPB}, SQUARE \cite{DKR} and many hash functions like PHOTON \cite{GPP}, WHIRLPOOL \cite{BR} use maximum distance separable (MDS) matrices in their diffusion layers to achieve optimal diffusion.

-There are two main approaches to constructing an MDS matrix.
-The first method is a recursive construction, where a companion matrix or a sparse matrix $A$ of order $n \times n$ is used, such that $A^n$ is an MDS matrix.
-This method has been employed by the block cipher LED \cite{GPPR} and the hash function PHOTON \cite{GPP}.
-In non-recursive constructions, the constructed matrices are inherently MDS.
-In such cases, two main techniques prevail.
-The first involves a search method by enumerating a specific search space.
-Alternatively, various matrix structures, including Cauchy matrices, Vandermonde matrices, Hadamard matrices, etc., are used.
-Another method of constructing MDS matrices involves circulant matrices, which was first proposed by Daemen {\it{et al.}} in $1998$ for the diffusion layer of the AES block cipher.
-Subsequently, in $2003$, Barreto {\it{et al.}} applied the same idea to the Whirlpool hash function.
-Since then, the search for efficient circulant MDS matrices has garnered considerable attention.
+There are several approaches to constructing MDS matrices.
+One important method is the recursive construction, where a companion matrix or a sparse matrix $A$ of order $n \times n$ is used such that $A^n$ is an MDS matrix.
+This method has been employed in the block cipher LED \cite{GPPR} and the hash function PHOTON \cite{GPP}.
+Another approach consists of direct (non-recursive) constructions, where the objective is to construct matrices that are inherently MDS under certain algebraic conditions, without relying on repeated powers or iterative procedures.
+In this setting, search-based techniques are commonly used by enumerating matrices within a prescribed search space.
+At the same time, structured algebraic constructions based on Cauchy matrices, Vandermonde matrices, Hadamard matrices, etc. have been extensively studied in the literature \cite{GR2,GR,GPRS}.
+Among these structured constructions, circulant matrices form an important and well-studied class.
+The use of circulant matrices for constructing MDS matrices was first proposed by Daemen {\it et al.} in $1998$ for the diffusion layer of the AES block cipher \cite{DR}.
+Subsequently, in $2003$, Barreto {\it et al.} \cite{BR} applied the same idea to the Whirlpool hash function.
+Since then, the construction of efficient circulant MDS matrices has attracted considerable attention.